-Billie Lou Short, M.D., as chief of the Division of Neonatology is responsible for overseeing the division’s clinical and research efforts.
+Billie Lou Short, M.D., as chief of the Division of Neonatology, is responsible for overseeing the division’s clinical and research efforts.
 Her background has been in the area of brain physiologic changes related to therapies such as extracorporeal membrane oxygenation (ECMO), and clinical studies in analyzing outcome related to brain injury in this population.
 She provides leadership on the international Children’s Hospitals Neonatal Consortium Executive Board, which organizes and initiates multicenter quality outcome research programs across the nation.

 Khodayar Rais-Bahrami, M.D., is the director of the Neonatal-Perinatal Medicine Fellowship Program and Professor of Pediatrics at the George Washington University School of Medicine.
-His major focus is to insure that fellows are matched with mentors who will assure their success in clinical and/or bench research, while directing their long-term goals for their fellowship training.
-His clinical and research interests include research into the evaluation of devices being considered for use in the neonatal population, including the NIRS system for brain and enteric monitoring of oxygenation in the neonatal population, evaluation of wireless cardiovascular monitoring systems to be used both in the NICU and as home monitors, and recent investigation of a novel non-invasive cardiovascular monitor systems used to measure cardiac output, blood volume and ductal shunt in the neonatal population as well as cardiac output and recirculation measurements in neonatal ECMO population.
+His major focus is to ensure that fellows are matched with mentors who will assure their success in clinical and/or bench research, while directing their long-term goals for their fellowship training.
+His clinical and research interest include research into the evaluation of devices being considered for use in the neonatal population, including the NIRS system for brain and enteric monitoring of oxygenation in the neonatal population, evaluation of wireless cardiovascular monitoring systems to be used both in the NICU and as home monitors, and recent investigation of a novel non-invasive cardiovascular monitor systems used to measure cardiac output, blood volume and ductal shunt in the neonatal population as well as cardiac output and recirculation measurements in neonatal ECMO population.
 He has mentored numerous fellows in projects in these areas and as director of Neonatal-Perinatal Medicine Fellowship Program and the 2011 Children’s Research Institute Mentorship Award recipient, he continues to be committed to mentoring the research development of young fellows and investigators at different levels of training who work synergistically to answer critical questions in neonatology.

-Sudeepta Basu, M.D., focuses his research on understanding brain injury and development using advanced magnetic resonance techniques measuring in vivo concentrations of GABA in preterm brain.
+Sudeepta Basu, M.D., focuses his research on understanding of brain injury and development using advanced magnetic resonance techniques measuring in vivo concentrations of GABA in preterm brain.
 He is investigating role of glycemic homeostasis in infants with perinatal asphyxia and its influence on brain injury and outcomes.
 He is also developing pathways to guide judicious use of antimicrobials in NICU as QI initiative.

 Panagiotis Kratimenos, M.D., is a neonatologist and developmental neuroscientist whose research focuses on elucidating mechanisms of perinatal brain injury.
 Dr. Kratimenos studies mechanisms of injury of the developing cerebellum with the ultimate goal of developing therapeutic interventions and improve functional development.

-Nneka Nzegwu, D.O., M.P.H., is the associate director of Quality and Safety for the Division of Neonatology.
+Nneka Nzegwu, D.O., M.P.H., is the associate director of quality and safety for the Division of Neonatology.
 Her area of interest is using quality improvement methodologies to improve the care of our patients at the bedside.
 Her areas of focus are preventing hospital-acquired conditions, neonatal nutrition and antibiotic stewardship in the NICU.
 She enjoys educating and mentoring residents, fellows and colleagues about quality improvement science and patient safety principles.

 Mary Revenis, M.D., focuses on neonatal nutrition, newborn metabolic/cardiac screening programs, immunizations program and advocacy for the newborn at the District of Columbia and national level.
 She is the medical director of Nutrition Services in the NICU.
 She also collaborates with the Division of Nephrology in multicenter studies on acute renal failure in the newborn, an area that is continuing to evolve.